 Much later on the same day

 Woodleaf: I came up with a backstory!
-I did some research after watching a tv program on Josef Mengele.
+I did some research after watching a TV program on Josef Mengele.
 They show a house like structure with an address of 5773, in São Paulo, Brazil, but they don’t give the street name.
 I was looking for the street name, when I found a photo of Mengele’s house.
 I also found a new possible address 2460 Calle Arenales Buenos Aires, Argentina.
 Argentina is where I placed my fake Yerba Mate processing plant for the importation of gourmet Yerba Mate in exclusive flavors such as our newest Lavender Chocolate Matte Latte.

 Woodleaf: Are you making this up?
 Anyway it does not matter.
 It won’t help.
 Mengele was born in 1911, and that would make him 91 years old at the time he was seen in the Deli.

-Macy: But, it is still possible, but not likely.
-If he was a very healthy individual that he would be able to go places.
+Macy: But it’s still possible, if he was a very healthy individual, that he would be able to go places without a caregiver.

 Woodleaf: Not likely, he had high blood pressure.
 He could have still been alive, but this is a big IF, but still that does not get him into a house in Nueva Germania that I can use for my shrine.